fsteinel/pycares/docs/channel.rst

         :param string name: Name to query.

-        :param int port: Port of the service to query.
+        :param integer port: Port of the service to query.

-        :param int flags: Query flags, see the NI flags section.
+        :param integer flags: Query flags, see the NI flags section.

         :param callable callback: Callback to be called with the result of the query.